-Having a background based in biology and an interest in different philosophical systems, I discovered the benefits of a regular Yogic practice in my late twenties.
+Having a background based in biology and an interest in different philosophical systems I discovered the benefits of Yogic practice in my late 20’s.
 As a life-long asthmatic I turned to the yogic breathing techniques when my doctor prescribed stronger medication for the condition.
 Instead of increasing the medication I am now almost totally free from the symptoms and medication.

 I have taught and led retreats in Europe, Middle East and India.
 My wish is to pass on my experience and understanding of yoga instructively, yet also with delight and passion.

 Check my new website at Yogawithandrew.co.uk

 I trained as a Yoga teacher in 2004 at the Yoga Arts School in Byron Bay, Australia after several years of intense self practice and study of the Ashtanga yoga system Mysore style.
 I have been teaching Yoga since 2005 first in Italy, then Ireland (where I lived for 12 years).
 I completed my second teacher training in Ireland in 2007 with a direct student of Maty Ezraty and Chuck Miller, the original creators of Yoga Works in California.
 I also became more interested in the practice of Iyengar Yoga and I attended regular classes in Ireland and other locations in Europe.
 I refined my skills to deliver Vinyasa flow classes that are rich with self inquiry and with strong body alignment principles.